Hong Kong court hearing arguments on sentencing in former publisher Jimmy Lai's case

 Chan Pui man's husband, Chung Pui-kuen, a former top editor of Stand News who had been sentenced to 21 months in jail in a separate sedition case, was among those sitting in the public gallery.

-Lai has spent five years in custody and has become visibly thinner.
-In August, his lawyers told the court that he suffered from heart palpitations.
-Hong Kong’s government said no abnormalities were found during a medical examination that followed Lai’s health complaints.
-After the verdict, his daughter, Claire, said Lai would devote himself to God and his family rather than political activism if he were released.
+After the verdict, Lai's daughter, Claire, said Lai would devote himself to God and his family rather than political activism if he were released.

 Trump said after the verdict that he spoke to Chinese President Xi Jinping about Lai and “asked to consider his release."
 British Prime Minister Keir Starmer has said his government has made it a priority to secure the release of Lai, a British citizen.